Skip to main content

 Pressure-treated vs cedar vs composite vs PVC?

 Pressure-treated: cheapest ($), 15-20 year lifespan, high maintenance (annual stain), prone to splintering and warping.
-Cedar: mid-range ($$), 20-25 year lifespan, naturally rot-resistant, mild maintenance, premium look.
-Composite (Trex, TimberTech): premium ($$$), 25-30 year lifespan, low maintenance, plastic feel.
+Cedar: mid-range ($$), 20-25 year lifespan, naturally rot-resistant, mild maintenance, looks high-end.
+Composite (Trex, TimberTech): expensive ($$$), 25-30 year lifespan, low maintenance, plastic feel.
 PVC (Azek, AeraTech): top tier ($$$$), 30+ year lifespan, very low maintenance, most realistic wood-look surfaces.
-Material choice doesn't affect the calculator's board count — the same area takes the same number of boards.
+Material choice doesn't affect board count.
+The same area takes the same number of boards.

 What's the right joist spacing for deck boards?

-5/4 deck boards: 16 inch (40 cm) on-center max — code-driven for IRC residential.
+5/4 deck boards: 16 inch (40 cm) on-center max, per IRC residential code.
 2× decking: up to 24 inches (60 cm) OC.
-For premium feel and reduced bounce, tighten to 12 inches (30 cm).
+For a more solid feel and less bounce, tighten to 12 inches (30 cm).
 Diagonal patterns require 12 inch OC for 5/4 boards because the unsupported diagonal span is longer than the joist spacing.
-Composite and PVC manufacturers often specify their own max spans — always check the product data sheet, which can override IRC.
+Composite and PVC manufacturers often specify their own max spans, so check the product data sheet.
+Their numbers can override IRC.

 How many deck screws do I need?